qstrio/Programming-Level-1-2025/README.md

 ## Context

 During the semester, I learned how to code in Swift.
-Throughout the term, I was taught how to pt together a wireframe in Keynote.
+Throughout the term, I was taught how to put together a wireframe in Keynote.
 Then, I attempted to translate those ideas from Keynote into an actual app using Swift, but there was no time in the pitch for such a demonstration, so I never followed through with the idea.

 ![don quixote](https://media1.tenor.com/m/3IdMUGt4ZdIAAAAC/limbus-company-don-quixote.gif)